All Episodes

 Most people are just happy to kind of coast and do nothing and collect government benefits, right?

-Yeah, and that's why benefits just don't help anybody because where's the incentive to actually work, right?
+And that's why benefits just don't help anybody because where's the incentive to actually work, right?

 Right.

-Well, and if you're if you're saddled with debt right out of college, you're way less likely to pursue the thing you're actually passionate about, right?
+Well, and if you're, if you're saddled with debt right out of college, you're way less likely to pursue the thing you're actually passionate about, right?

-And so I think we had this like we had this pandemic for lack of a better term, or epidemic, um, of people in America who are doing jobs that they don't like because they're enslaved to their debt, they owe so much money.
+And so I think we had this like, we have this pandemic, for lack of a better term or epidemic of people in America who are doing jobs that they don't like because they're enslaved to their debt.

-And uh I think it's a real travesty that we've created a system that's allowed for that to happen.
+And I think it's a real travesty that we've created a system that's allowed for that to happen.

-And this is another example of government regulations that were supposed that were designed to help people get a college education, or or that was the intent.
+And this is another example of government regulations that were supposed that were designed to help people get a college education, or that was the intent.

 They weren't designed to, but that was the intent.

-And what they ended up doing was drastically inflating the cost of an education because all the colleges and universities knew that the government would foot the bill, and then everybody who graduates is just screwed for the rest of their life.
+And what they ended up doing was drastically inflating the cost of an education because all the colleges and universities knew that the government would foot the bill.

 It's such a bait and switch crap thing.

-Um, and it'd be one thing.
+And it'd be one thing.

 Yeah, it'd be one thing if the education was awesome.

-I I had a good experience, but if it wasn't for one or two classes that I took, it would have been a total waste of money.
+I had a good experience, but if it wasn't for one or two classes that I took, it would have been a total waste of money.

 Yeah.

-Like I know someone with an MFA in English, he's got a master's degree in English, right?
+He's got a master's degree in English, right?

 Yeah.